Barcelona

 Palace experiences: what justifies the rate

-Spas worth the detour: Barcelona has few truly remarkable palace spas.
+Spas worth the detour: Barcelona has few truly standout palace spas.
 Mandarin Oriental offers a 1,000 m² spa with indoor pool, hammam, treatment rooms, Asian massage menu.
-El Palace Barcelona bets on a more intimate spa (five rooms), but with access to a heated indoor pool and marble hammam.
+El Palace Barcelona banks on a more intimate spa (five rooms), but with access to a heated indoor pool and marble hammam.
 ABaC H&R integrates a discreet spa, designed to extend the gastronomic experience (digestive massages, detox treatments).
 The other palaces in the selection offer decent wellness spaces, without innovation.

 Budget: what a palace stay in Barcelona really costs

-Accommodation: Palaces in the selection display rates between 350 and 800€ per night in standard double rooms, breakfast often extra (25-45€ per person).
-El Palace Barcelona and Mandarin Oriental position at the top end (500-800€), Primero Primera and Casa Sagnier in mid-range palace (350-500€), Hotel Boutique Mirlo Barcelona in entry-level luxury (300-400€).
+Accommodation: The selected palaces post rates from 350 to 800€ per night in standard doubles, breakfast often extra (25-45€ per person).
+El Palace Barcelona and Mandarin Oriental top the range (500-800€), Primero Primera and Casa Sagnier mid-range palace (350-500€), Hotel Boutique Mirlo Barcelona entry luxury (300-400€).
 Suites start at 700€, climb to 2,000€ for signature suites.

-Dining: Count 80-150€ per person for palace restaurant dinner (wine excluded), 180-350€ in a starred table.
-Terrace or neighbourhood lunches hover around 40-60€.
-A realistic three-day budget: 600-900€ for two people, mixing starred tables and local addresses.
+Dining: Count 80-150€ per person for palace restaurant dinner (wine excluded), 180-350€ at a starred table.
+Terrace or neighbourhood lunches around 40-60€.
+Realistic three-day budget: 600-900€ for two, mixing starred tables and local spots.

 Experiences and extras: